-Environmental and Health Services has powers to require owners of empty homes or commercial premises to keep them secure and free from rubbish.
-The Housing Standards Team have powers to bring long term empty homes back into use, where they are causing problems for neighbours.
+The Council's Environmental and Health Services has powers to require owners of empty homes or commercial premises to keep them secure and free from rubbish.
+The Housing Standards Team also have enforcement powers to bring long term empty homes back into use, where they are causing nuisance problems for the local community.

-If you know of any vacant or unsecured houses where owners fail to bring them back into occupation, please contact us with the details using our online request form.
+If you know of any vacant or unsecured houses where owners fail to bring them back into occupation, please contact us with the details via our dedicated email address firstname.lastname@example.org